Hamzalpha/Sabr_model/README.md

-sabr_model

-This project implements the SABR model for option pricing and implied volatility analysis, including analytic and Monte Carlo methods, and visualization using matplotlib-cpp.
+The aim of the project is to implement the sabr model using both closed formula and numerical methods.